Court Case Dogs

 Discover how the Court Case Dog Program got started and brought Safe Humane Chicago full circle in this video:

-And now, in November 2015, Safe Humane debuts a coffee-table book, A Ruff Road Home: The Court Case Dogs of Chicago.
+And as of November 2015, Safe Humane has an awe-inspiring coffee-table book, A Ruff Road Home: The Court Case Dogs of Chicago.